-- Talk to your child about your experiences in Secondary School and how you overcame any challenges or took advantage of the many opportunities on offer - Give them greater independence to make their own decisions with your guidance - Encourage them to become involved in school life by joining Extra-Curricular Activities (ECAs) and other school-based events - Help them to meet other students outside school by being involved in ECAs, outings and other activities - Set up a study area at home that is quiet and tidy for them to be able to concentrate when completing their homework and studying
+- Talk to your child about your experiences in Secondary School and how you overcame any challenges or took advantage of the many opportunities on offer - Give them greater independence to make their own decisions with your guidance - Encourage them to become involved in school life by joining Extra-Curricular Activities (ECAs) and other school based events - Help them to meet other students outside school by being involved in ECAs, outings and other activities - Set up a study area at home that is quiet and tidy for them to be able to concentrate when completing their homework and studying

-- Help them to establish good routines, whether this is getting to school in the morning on time (without your assistance) or scheduling their study and ECA timetable - Scheduling helps keep the mind clear and allows your child to know by when activities are expected to be completed - Encourage them to avoid screen-based activities before going to bed.
+- Help them to establish good routines, whether this is getting to school in the morning (without your assistance) or scheduling their study and ECA timetable - Scheduling helps keep the mind clear and allows for your child to know by when activities are expected to be completed - Ensure your child is following a healthy diet and that they are bringing wholesome food to school (no chocolates, sweets or sugary drinks) - Encourage them to avoid screen-based activities before going to bed.
 Sleep is vitally important as they enter this educational stage where the workload increases and they are expected to become more independent.
-A rested mind will allow them to sleep well
+A rested mind will allow them to think and study clearly